celadonworks/pixiehog-app/README.md

 - **Privacy-First Tracking**:
   - Sends anonymized data when user consent is pending or declined.
   - Captures full, detailed data when user consent is granted, fully compliant with GDPR, CCPA, and other privacy laws.
-- **Opinionated Defaults**: Comes with a pre-configured setup to track key events like `checkout_completed`, `product_viewed`, and `product_added_to_cart` Web Pixel events.
+- **Opinionated Defaults**: Comes with a pre-configured setup to track key events like `checkout_completed`, `page_viewed`, and `product_added_to_cart` Web Pixel events.
-- **Full Control via GUI**: A flexible graphical interface allows merchants and developers to fine-tune all PostHog configuration properties and Web Pixel events, giving you full control over your setup.
+- **Full Control via GUI**: A flexible graphical interface allows merchants and developers to fine-tune all PostHog configuration properties and (Web Pixels Standard & DOM events)[https://shopify.dev/docs/api/web-pixels-api/standard-events], giving you full control over your setup.
 - **Documentation Hub**: Accompanies a dedicated documentation site with a clear, opinionated guide on how to use PostHog effectively with Shopify.
 - **Open Source**: Built for transparency and collaboration.
 Contributions, feature requests, and feedback are welcome!